Eugloh/PyVAmpliconFinder/README.md

 ### Manual installation

-The list of tools used by PVAmpliconFinder can be manually downloaded and installed, and corresponding **executable must be present in the [PATH environment variable](http://www.linfo.org/path_env_var.html)**.
+The list of tools used by PyVAmpliconFinder can be manually downloaded and installed, and corresponding **executable must be present in the [PATH environment variable](http://www.linfo.org/path_env_var.html)**.

 > Please note that [PaPaRa](https://cme.h-its.org/exelixis/web/software/papara/index.html) binary file must be named "papara".